robphoenix/bordeltabernacle.github.io/_posts/2015-08-21-node-dipping-toes.md

 date:   2015-08-21
 tags:   node.js
 ---
 I started using [exercism.io][exercism] this morning after hearing about it on [Code Newbies][cn], mainly to get more practice with Python.
-I'm also learning JavaScript as well and seeing there was a JS track I thought I'd have a glance and inadvertently started using node.js, something I've wanted to do for a while now.
-I got that *'new don't quite understand but feel real excited'* feeling.
+I'm also learning JavaScript as well and, seeing there was a JS track, I thought I'd have a glance at it, and inadvertently started using node.js, something I've wanted to do for a while now.
+I got that new *'don't quite understand but feel real excited'* feeling.
 <!--more-->

 As far as my understanding goes node.js is basically JavaScript, the programming language of the web, on a computer, desktop/laptop/server etc., rather than in a browser.
 It's easy enough to work out how to install node.js so I won't go into that here.
 I started out with a `Hello World` exercise, as you do.
-I gotta say, it looked strange, no `$(document).ready()` here, and I did sneak a peek [here][js-hello].
+I gotta say, it looked strange, no `$(document).ready()` here, and I did end up sneaking a peek [here][js-hello].
 I really didn't know where to start with fixing the given code to make the tests pass, my mind was going down overly complicated unorganised paths, and I figured I'd be better off working backwards.
 Which is what this will be a part of, break apart the code, understand the parts.

 So, anyway, this is the code.
 {% highlight javascript %}